tfrth/song-tag/README.md

 song-tag
 ========

-A mini project to practice validation, relationships in Mongo, populate.
+A mini project to practice relationships in Mongo.

 ##Objectives
 You'll create a simple set of schema revolving around Artists, their Songs, and a set of Tags that are associated with songs.